calebmer/sandbox-pattern/README.md

 $ meteor add calebmer:sandbox
 ```

+Important note for **Meteor** users.
+In the following documentation the variable is referred to as `sandbox`, but in Meteor the variable is exported as `Sandbox`.
+With a capital S.

 ## Usage

 A sandbox is a scoped context block with one variable passed in, the `box` variable.
-The easiest way to visualize how the sandbox module works is with the following (we assume `sandbox` is defined in the global scope).
+The easiest way to visualize how the sandbox module works is with the following (we assume `sandbox` is defined in the global scope, `Sandbox` for Meteor users).

 ```javascript
 sandbox('bird', function () {